 Hawkish Fed policy + threat of trade war = potential danger.

 Most Federal Open Market Committee members now expect the policy rate to reach 3.25%-3.5% by the end of 2020.
 This could be achieved via three more hikes in 2019 and a further two in 2020.
 That compares to market pricing for just one more hike in 2019 and nothing in 2020, a considerably more dovish outlook.

 This is where things get interesting.
 At the end of January an inflation scare caused markets to raise their 2018 interest rate expectations to meet the FOMC’s more hawkish projections, triggering the equity market correction.
 What happens if stronger than expected inflation data – perhaps because of trade tariffs driving import prices higher – prompts a similar re-pricing of the market’s 2019 rate expectations?
 Another spike in bond yields would leave the equity market heavily dependent on strong global growth to carry it through.
 If the threat of a trade war is still present, markets would struggle to stabilise.

 Trump has repeatedly cited the rising stock market as proof that his presidency has been successful.
-A trade war is not in the administration's interests and recent negative market reaction to trade tariffs should moderate the US's approach.
+A trade war is not in the US administration’s interests and recent negative market reaction to trade tariffs should moderate their approach.
 Barring a policy error, the more immediate threat from trade tariffs is that markets continue to be disrupted by greater uncertainty and higher volatility.
 Be mindful of trade risks, but watch interest-rate risk even more.

 Seema Shah is Global Investment Strategist at Principal Global Investors.
 This article first appeared on the Short and Sharp blog.